Robust Estimation of Neural Signals in Calcium Imaging

 Conference Event Type: Poster

 Calcium imaging is a prominent technology in neuroscience research which allows for simultaneous recording of large numbers of neurons in awake animals.
-Automated extraction of neurons and their temporal activity in imaging datasets is an important step in the path to producing neuroscience results.
-However, nearly all imaging datasets typically contain gross contaminating sources which could be contributed by the technology used, or the underlying biological tissue.
-Although attempts were made to better extract neural signals in limited gross contamination scenarios, there has been no effort to address contamination in full generality through statistical estimation.
-In this work, we proceed in a new direction and propose to extract cells and their activity using robust estimation.
-We derive a minimax optimal robust loss based on a simple abstraction of calcium imaging data, and also find a simple and practical optimization routine for this loss with provably fast convergence.
+Automated extraction of neurons and their temporal activity from imaging datasets is an important step in the path to producing neuroscience results.
+However, nearly all imaging datasets contain gross contaminating sources which could originate from the technology used, or the underlying biological tissue.
+Although past work has considered the effects of contamination under limited circumstances, there has not been a general framework treating contamination and its effects on the statistical estimation of calcium signals.
+In this work, we proceed in a new direction and propose to extract cells and their activity using robust statistical estimation.
+Using the theory of M-estimation, we derive a minimax optimal robust loss, and also find a simple and practical optimization routine for this loss with provably fast convergence.
 We use our proposed robust loss in a matrix factorization framework to extract the neurons and their temporal activity in calcium imaging datasets.
 We demonstrate the superiority of our robust estimation approach over existing methods on both simulated and real datasets.